rails/rails/guides/source/action_controller_advanced_topics.md

 end
 ```

-This will read and stream the file 4 kB at the time, avoiding loading the entire file into memory at once.
+This will read and stream the file 4 kB at a time, avoiding loading the entire file into memory at once.
 You can turn off streaming with the `:stream` option or adjust the block size with the `:buffer_size` option.

 If `:type` is not specified, it will be guessed from the file extension specified in `:filename`.
 If the content-type is not registered for the extension, `application/octet-stream` will be used.